Red jersey

 The red jersey is a cycling jersey, given to the leader of several classifications.

 Red jersey as general classification leader

-Since 2010, the leader of the general classification in the Vuelta a España wears a red jersey.
+Since 2010, the leader of the general classification in the Vuelta a España and La Vuelta Femenina wears a red jersey.

 Red jersey as points classification leader

 In 1968, the leader of the points classification in the Tour de France wore a red jersey.
 In 1967, 1968 and from 2010 to 2016, the leader of the points classification in the Giro d'Italia wore a red jersey.

 Red jersey as mountains classification leader

 The red jersey also signifies the mountains classification leader and winner for several stage races, including: